-SW 1 (Top 8 Switches) Switch Function Setting Description 1 and 2 Relay 1-OFF 2-OFF 1-OFF 2-ON 1-ON 2-OFF 1-ON 2-ON Relay activates when gate is open.
+SW 1 (Top 8 Switches) Switch witch Function Setting Description 1 and 2 Circuit Board Relay 1-0FF 2-0FF 1-0FF 2-0N 1-0N 2-0FF 1-0N 2-0N Relay activates when gate is open (Shadow loop setting when used).
 Relay activates when gate is not closed.
 Relay activates when gate is opening and open.
 Relay activates when gate is opening and closing.
-3 Open loop Logic Output OFF ON Terminal 12 is the output from the open detector.
-Terminal 12 is an open input.
+3 Exit Loop Port Output Full Open Input OFF ON The output wired to terminal #12 becomes the output from the exit loop detector plugged into the EXIT Loop port.
+Normal Setting.
+Terminal #12 is a normal full open input.
 4 Auto-Close Timer OFF ON Auto-close timer is OFF.
 Manual input required to close gate.
 Auto-close timer is ON.
 Adjustable from 1-23 seconds to close gate.
-5 Slide Gate Swing Gate OFF ON OFF for Slide gate operator.
-ON for Swing gate operator.
-6 3-Button Single Button OFF ON OFF when using a 3-button station.
+5 Slide Gate Swing Gate OFF ON OFF for Slide gate operator (DO NOT use for 6050/6100).
+Normal Setting.
+ON for Swing gate operator (Switch MUST be ON for 6050/6100).
+6 3-Button Single Button OFF ON OFF when using a 3-button station (DoorKing 3-button control stations only).
 ON when using a single button control.
 7 Dual Operators Single Operator OFF ON Switch must be OFF when bi-parting (dual) gates are used.
 Switch must be ON for single operator.
 8 Tamper Protect OFF ON Tamper protect is OFF.
+Normal Setting.
 Tamper protect is ON.